 In matters related to adverse weather conditions, we will keep the school open whenever possible, provided the safety of children and staff can be maintained.
 However there may be occasions for where, due to the health and safety of children and staff, we have to close the school.
 The importance of clear communication is essential and this plan outlines our procedure in such circumstances.

 There may be occasions when the school has to close as a result of extreme weather conditions.
 If this scenario occurs this winter, we need to know that all parents are aware of the actions which will be taken.
-As soon as a decision to close school is taken, information will be posted on the school website and a message will be sent to parents via Facebook or as a text message.
-Updates will also posted in the school’s Twitter feed.
+As soon as a decision to close school is taken, information will be posted on the school website and a message will be sent to parents via Class Charts or as a text message.
+Updates will also posted in the school’s Twitter feed and Facebook page.

 All Leeds schools are able to complete a simple reporting process either on the day of the closure or the day before.
 A notification will then be added to a live feed on the emergency school closures page on the council’s website